Palm Beach Gardens DUI Attorney

 Lack of Probable Cause

-One of the most effective defenses in a DUI case is challenging the legality of the traffic stop itself.
-Law enforcement must have reasonable suspicion or probable cause to initiate a stop.
-If the officer lacked a valid legal basis, any evidence collected during that stop, including BAC test results, may be inadmissible in court, and the charges may be dismissed entirely.
+Law enforcement must have reasonable suspicion or probable cause to initiate a traffic stop.
+If the Palm Beach Gardens officer lacked a valid legal basis, any evidence collected – including BAC results – may be inadmissible.
+The charges may be dismissed entirely.

 Inaccurate Field Sobriety Tests

-Field sobriety tests such as the walk-and-turn and one-leg stand are subjective assessments prone to significant error.
-Factors including poor road conditions, adverse weather, physical limitations, fatigue, and medical conditions can all affect performance on these tests and produce false indicators of impairment.
-Challenging the validity of field sobriety test results can significantly weaken the prosecution’s case.
+The walk-and-turn, one-leg stand, and horizontal gaze nystagmus tests are subjective and prone to error.
+Poor road conditions, lighting, physical limitations, fatigue, and medical conditions can all affect performance and produce false indicators of impairment.

 Breathalyzer Inaccuracy

-The Intoxilyzer 8000, Florida’s state-designated breathalyzer, can generate inaccurate readings due to improper calibration, operator error, and certain medical conditions such as acid reflux or GERD.
-By questioning the reliability of your breathalyzer results, Mr. Gabriel may be able to undermine a key piece of the prosecution’s evidence.
+The Intoxilyzer 8000 – Florida’s state-designated breathalyzer – can generate inaccurate readings due to improper calibration, operator error, and medical conditions such as acid reflux or GERD.
+Mr. Gabriel personally exposed widespread flaws in the Intoxilyzer 8000 that led to thousands of unreliable readings across Florida.
+This technical knowledge is a meaningful advantage in challenging Palm Beach Gardens DUI evidence.

 Rising Blood Alcohol Defense